grezniczek/nedcaptcha2/README.md

 A REDCap External Module that adds CAPTCHA protection to public surveys without any dependencies on external services (hence the name ned = **n**o **e**xternal **d**ependencies).

+This is a new and enhanced version of the [nedCAPTCHA](https://github.com/grezniczek/redcap_nedcaptcha) module.
+It offers the same CAPTCHA functionality, but integrates with surveys in a totally differnt way that allows much greater customization of the CAPTCHA page presented to survey respondents, including full compatibility with REDCap's Multi-Language Management feature.

 ## Purpose

 To protect a public survey with a CAPTCHA.
 While REDCap 8.11.0 and newer provides Google reCAPTCHA as an integrated service, this may not be suitable in all circumstances (e.g. servers with tight IPTABLES firewall or privacy rules, where sharing user IPs with Google is problematic).

 ## Effect

 When enabled in a project, the module will protect the public survey with a CAPTCHA (either a classic image CAPTCHA with distorted text, a math problem, or a custom challenge).
 A user will first have to complete the CAPTCHA challenge before being allowed to proceed to the survey.
-The captcha has to be completed at most once per user session.
+The CAPTCHA has to be completed at most once per user session.

 ![Screenshot](nedcaptcha.png)